 First Draw-intended to assess the lead originating from the fixture and local piping

-First Flush- a 15 to 30-second flush sample is intended to assess the lead associated with the building's plumbing system.
+First Flush- a 30-second flush sample is intended to assess the lead associated with the building's plumbing system.

 Baseline- a 5 minute flush sample intended to assess the lead associated with the municipal service lines and the source.